owen-d/vanilla/README.md

 - https://wowwiki.fandom.com/wiki/Spell_power_coefficient?oldid=1721745
 - https://vanilla-wow.fandom.com/wiki/Item_level

+## Assumptions
+- % damage buffs (curse of shadows, arcane power) are all summed together and then multiplied as a coefficient with damage from abilities.
+Needs confirmation that this is correct.

 ## Things we don't take into account/eventual TODO
 - fight longevity -- thus we underestimate int/spirit/mp5, for example.
 - healers not supported yet due to their complexity: how do we calc spell composition -- some fights you never use prayer of healing. just calculating hps values is specious so we eschew healing entirely for now.